-- Project support was secured for 5 business groups, which received a total of 2,900,000 FCFA in microcredit for business development. - Project facilitators received training on entrepreneurship and ADM approaches (market systems analysis and market for the poor). - Socialization meetings were organized in the seven new project intervention communes, with 217 participants attending. - Selection of key value chains to be supported by the Phase 2 of the project, including shrimp and salt. - Establishment of an entrepreneurial pathway, leading to the formation of 11 business groups trained in business plan development, 11 business groups trained in business strategy creation, and 15 in company formalization.
+- Project facilitators received training on entrepreneurship and ADM approaches (market systems analysis and market for the poor). - Socialization meetings were organized in the seven new project intervention communes, with 217 participants attending. - Key value chains to be supported by Phase 2 of the project were selected, including tilapia, honey, onion, rice, poultry farming, and pig sales. - An entrepreneurial pathway was established, leading to the formation of 7 business groups, representing 11 enterprises, receiving training on business plan development, business strategy creation, and company formalization. - 21 enterprise groups from Phase 1 and 5 from Phase 2 were formalized